 - Create a compelling Blog title and a short but descriptive URL that grabs the attention immediately so it becomes irresistible for the user not to click your link.
 The title should be descriptive and tempting but not clickbait, stay true to search intent.
 You can also include your keywords in your title to attract more and be enticing.

-- Design of the blog should be in a way that visitors like it and it has a very less loading time as well.
+- The design of the blog should be in a way that visitors like it and it has a very low loading time as well.
 Not doing this is a common bad amateur blogging habit.

 - Two crucial blogging plugins can help you track your readers and find out who is visiting your site.
 Plugins are third-party extensions that can be added to your blog to enhance its functionality.

 Google Analytics itself is an excellent tool that keeps tracking all the details of your site.
 Make sure you use the full out of it.

 - Use external and internal linking regarding the same topic throughout the content.
 It signals to Google that your website is resourceful and thus ranks higher.